-The process responsible for granting authorized users the right to use a service in accordance with the company's security policies, while preventing access to non-authorized users.
+The process responsible for granting authorised users the right to use a service in accordance with the company's security policies, while preventing access to non-authorised users.

 How easily the service desk can be reached by service desk staff, other employees of the company, and customers.

 ACD supervisor console

 A system that works with ACD systems and enables supervisors to monitor call volumes and the performance of individual service desk analysts or groups of analysts.

 The term used to describe the symptoms such as discomfort and pain that a person may experience after hearing a loud, unexpected sound via a telephone or headset.

 When the listener participates in a conversation and gives the speaker a sense of confidence that he or she is being heard.